philzook58/philzook58.github.io/_posts/2024-11-04-canon_search.md

 - Find a homomorphism into the integers
 - Find invariants / fingerprints

-For sets for example, canonizing a list representation of a set can be done by simply sorting it.
+For sets for example, canonizing a list representation of a set can be done by simply sorting and deduping it. `{1,3,5,2}` becomes `[1,2,3,5]`.
 Very natural, Eazy peasy.

-For lambda terms, a common canonical representation is [de bruijn indices](https://en.wikipedia.org/wiki/De_Bruijn_index), which name variables by the number of binders you need to cross to reach their binding lambda.
+For lambda terms, a common canonical representation is [de bruijn indices](https://en.wikipedia.org/wiki/De_Bruijn_index) $\lambda x. (x x)$ becomes `lam(app(var(0),var(0)))`, which name variables by the number of binders you need to cross to reach their binding lambda.

 For binderless alpha invariant things, like a term with unification variables, you can label the variables via a traversal.
 For example `f(X,Y,Y)`  becomes `f(V0, V1, V1)` traversing left to right.
 This particular strategy isn't stable and therefore is inefficient upon building a new term using this as a subterm, but it is conceptually ok.

 But when you start combining set-like things (Associative, commutative and idempotent) with variables, one gets stumped though.
+This is the case for clauses, tensor expressions, and conjuctive queries.
 Procedures to name the variables and the procedure to sort the set are entangled.
 Which do we do first?

 One idea is to use a non-ground [term ordering](https://www.cs.unm.edu/~mccune/prover9/manual/2009-11A/term-order.html) to sort the sets.
 These non-ground term orderings are intrinsically partial though.
 Also they are way more complicated than anything we've discussed so far.
 This is more for dealing with substitution problems than alpha invariance problems.
 It is overkill.